Prison Rape Elimination Act (PREA)

 Staff on Inmate Complaints

-January 2016, the Sherburne County Jail was audited by the Department of Justice for compliance with PREA Standards.
-A site visit January 26, 27 and 28 from the auditor and final report mid-February reflected full compliance with 38 standards met, and 5 standards exceeded.
+February 2022, the Sherburne County Jail was audited by the Department of Justice for compliance with PREA Standards.
+A site visit on February 1st and 2nd from the auditor and final report in April, 2022 reflected full compliance with 40 standards met, and 5 standards exceeded.